• Skip to main content

 How to Make Cream Cheese Stuffed Peppers

-Making these stuffed baby peppers is incredibly simple, and you can prepare them ahead of time.
-Here's how to do it:
+Making these cream cheese stuffed peppers is incredibly simple, and you can prepare them ahead of time.
+Here's how to make Mini Stuffed Peppers with Cream Cheese:

-2. Stir together the softened cream cheese, cheddar cheese, jalapeños, and chopped walnuts.
+2. Stir together the softened cream cheese, cheddar cheese, and jalapeños.

 Variations